Skip to main content

 While on placement you are supernumerary and are supported by a practice supervisor and assessed by a practice assessor, both having undergone appropriate preparation for their roles.
 Further support is provided by the inter-professional team, a nominated person (usually a member of the practice education team) and an academic assessor allocated for each part of the programme.
 You will have access to the internet and library resources whilst on placement.

 You will be provided with the opportunity to complete skills and simulated learning activities.
 All skills and simulation activities involve a range of people including students, peers, service users/carers, practitioners, technicians, and academics and include role play, ‘hands-on’ practical skills sessions using a range of simulation manikins, video recording and playback.
 Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state-of-the-art simulation suites, replicating hospital and community practice learning environments.
-This learning is particularly important in year one, with 20 days allocated to prepare you for your practice learning experiences.
-This is reduced in years 2 and 3 to 10 days per year.
+This learning is particularly important in Year 1, with 20 days allocated to prepare you for your practice learning experiences.
+This is reduced in Years 2 and 3 to 10 days per year.

 Entry requirements